-Curriculum coverage is monitored by checking planning and through a book scrutiny each term and discussing pupil progress with members of different phase groups.
+Curriculum coverage is monitored by collecting planning and through book scrutiny every half term and discussing pupil progress with members of different phase groups.
 The leader monitors teaching methods and work is scrutinised on a regular basis to ensure appropriate coverage and progression throughout the school.
 Key issues are fed back to staff in whole staff meetings.